 - Marigolds to discourage rabbits!

-(Note: If this garden is too large for your needs, you do not have to plant all 11 rows, and you can also make the rows shorter.
-You can choose the veggies that you'd like to grow!)
+(Note: If this garden is too large for your needs, you do not have to plant all 11 rows, and you can also make the rows shorter.)

 When to Plant a Vegetable Garden

 Know when to plant what.
 See our Best Planting Dates chart—a gardening calendar customized to your local frost dates—covering both sowing indoors as well as planting in the ground.